Patchen, California

-Patchen is a ghost town nestled in the Santa Cruz Mountains, in Santa Clara County, California.
+Patchen is a ghost town in the Santa Cruz Mountains, in Santa Clara County, California.
 It is located along the old Santa Cruz Highway.

 History

-The earliest known permanent white settler in what became Patchen was Charles Henry "Mountain Charley" McKiernan.
+The earliest known permanent european settler in what became Patchen was Charles Henry "Mountain Charley" McKiernan.
 In the 1850s and 1860s, McKiernan built roads throughout his property on the summit of the mountains and operated a toll road on Native American trail nearby.
 In 1850, McKiernan settled near a lagoon about one mile south of his previous residence.
 On May 8, 1854, when hunting with John Taylor, McKiernan was attacked by a grizzly bear.
-Unable to reload, McKiernan bludgeoned the bear with his rifle until the rifle broke.
-In the attack, the grizzly crushed McKiernan's skull and damaged his left eye and forehead.
-Three San Jose doctors crafted a silver plate from two Mexican pesos and patched the wound without the use of anesthetics.
+Unable to reload his rifle, McKiernan bludgeoned the bear with his rifle until the weapon broke.
+In the attack, however, McKiernan's skull was injured, and he sustained damage to his left eye and forehead.
+Three San Jose doctors crafted a silver plate from two Mexican pesos and patched the wound, and did so without the use of anesthetics.
 McKiernan died on January 16, 1892.

-McKiernan's legacy is commemorated on California Historical Landmark #448.
+His legacy is commemorated on California Historical Landmark #448.

 The origins of the name Patchen may go back to ancient times in what is now Patching Parish in Sussex, England.
 People by the name Patching, Patchen, and Patchin have been listed in that area since the 800 A.D.
 In 1634, Joseph Patching came to the U.S. and most of the Patchens in America can be traced to him.
 The name reached the San Francisco Bay Area by way of a famous racehorse named George M. Patchen and his son, Smith Patchen, nicknamed California Patchen, because of his good showing in California in 1862 and 1867 in San Jose, San Francisco, and Sacramento.

-The post office name appears on government records as having been established at Patchen on March 28, 1872 and continued to operate until November 30, 1929.
+The post office name appears on government records as having been established at Patchen on March 28, 1872, and continued to operate until November 30, 1929.
 One of the first postmasters was D.C.
 Feely; in 1885, he represented Patchen at the American Exposition at New Orleans.
 Feely took a polished wood collection, a soil sample from his farm, and a large exhibit of fresh fruit provided by the local fruit growers.

-The Feely Ranch, located about a quarter mile north of Patchen, was a favored vacation spot of writer Jack London (1876–1916).
-London wrote some of his works while vacationing at the ranch.
-The area is still identified on the official Santa Clara County Assessor's map as "Call of the Wild" (the name of Jack London's famous early novel) and there is a road by the same name north of Patchen.

 The Edgemont Hotel was located in Patchen and operated by Mr. and Mrs. L.N.
 Scott.
-Today, it is now a parking lot for the Christmas Tree Farm.
+Today, it is a parking lot for the Christmas Tree Farm.